Editorial Review Triage Team#

 How to confirm that the post-survey was filled out#

-At the end of each review we ask reviewers and the maintainers to fill out the post survey.
+At the end of each review, we ask reviewers and maintainers to fill out the post survey.
 You can check whether this has been completed by looking at this document.
 NOTE: only editors have access to view this document.
 It simply contains a list of GitHub usernames that have completed the survey and the associated date.
-It will allow you to confirm that step was completed!
+It will allow you to confirm that the step was completed!

 Adjusting labels & the project board on an issue#